 May 1, 2019 marked the completion of a decade of Bicycling Monterey volunteerism by founder Mari Lynch, and it also marked the official completion of this crowdfunding campaign at Go Fund Me.
 We appreciate that people still want to contribute, and again, we encourage you to now contribute at bikemonterey.org.

-Below, learn why we ten women encourage your support for the Bicycling Monterey site and projects.
+Below, learn why we ten women encourage your support for https://bikemonterey.org and other Bicycling Monterey projects.